dargaCode/WebDevStudyResources/README.md

     * Free - Tutorial

 ### Deploying Front-End Websites
-Take your webpages and actually put them on the internet where other people can see and use them.
+Take webpages and actually put them on the internet where other people can see and use them.

-This will allow you to break out of online editors and begin using a local text editor etc.

 *   [Team Treehouse - Using GitHub Pages to Host Your Website](http://blog.teamtreehouse.com/using-github-pages-to-host-your-website)
     * Free - Blog Post